- Reflective Motorcycle Jackets: Are They Safe? - June 1, 2023

 What’s the biker sign of respect?

-To give the biker sign of respect to another rider, put your left arm out and down and point two fingers to the ground.
-It looks something like an inverted “peace” hand gesture.
+To give the biker sign of respect to another rider, put your left arm out and down and point your index and middle fingers out and to the ground.
+It looks something like an inverted “peace sign” hand gesture.

 Where did the biker sign of respect come from?

-Legend has it that the two inventors of Harley Davidson were driving past each other and gave this signal – it caught on with the motorcycling community every since.
+Legend has it that the two inventors of Harley Davidson were driving past each other and gave this signal – it caught on with the motorcycling community every since, sometimes referred to as the “cruiser wave”

 Other stories say it all began with World War 2 veterans giving the sign – lots of them came home and started riding former military bikes.
 It came to mean “keep two wheels on the ground”, or stay safe.